ezili_sm_button

 The name Do, may be a short version for the merger of the male and female elements that give birth.
 It may literally stand for the unity of Ayida Dan Wedo.

 In any case, this line indicates the worshipper knows what to do, knows he/she can’t “arrive.”
-He tells Ayida Dan Wedo, the Haitian divinity of creation, I know I can’t “arrive”.
-For before one leaves the physical realm, to “arrive” into the sacred presence of Danbala, one must first pay respect, praise and honor those who came before you – before transformation is possible.
+He tells Ayida Dan Wedo, the Haitian divinity of creation, I know I can’t “arrive.”
+For, before one leaves the physical realm, to “arrive” into the sacred presence of Danbala Wedo or Ayida Dan Wedo, one must first pay respect, praise and honor those who came before you – before transformation is possible.

 This display of knowledge carries enormous meaning in Vodun.
-It is the respect we pay to the Ancestors, to all the issues of the universe, to humanity, towards nature, and the Vodun legacy we were left that allows us to reach back to root to become one with the waters of creation.
+It is the respect we pay to the African Ancestors -the original parents of all human beings- to all the issues of the universe, to humanity, towards nature, and the Vodun legacy we were left that allows us to reach back to root to become one with the waters of creation.

 The word Vodun, means sacred energies in the Fon African language.
 Vodouist have a mèt tèt – have come to fulfill a purpose in this realm, whatever that purpose may be, if at its root its not extending love, knowledge, harmony, creativity, transformation that brings balance and healing to collective humanity, yo pa Ginen Fran - they’re not practicing the Vodun of the African Haitians.
 No.